 race." - Kofi Annan, former United Nations Secretary-General.

-stability.
-In coming to grips with nationalism, militarism, and the culture of capitalism (interlinked), The Forelaws
+In coming to grips with nationalism, militarism, the culture of capitalism, and climate change, evolutionary empathy and

 and/or mitigating weather/climate-related phenomena such as (but not limited to) global warming, ice ages, droughts

 and desertification, as well as floods, tornadoes, hurricanes, lightning-induced wildland fires, remains

 contingent upon planet surface reflectivity of solar radiation referred to as planetary albedo.
 The transition to